CheVeraId/domainauth-spec/draft-narea-domainauth.md

    - Parallelise independent verification steps when possible.
    - Consider using worker threads for CPU-intensive operations.
    - Balance parallelisation benefits against overhead costs.

+## Implementation Recommendations

+1. **Library/SDK Design:**
+  - DomainAuth libraries and SDKs SHOULD provide distinct functions for creating member signatures and organisation signatures.
+  - Verification functions SHOULD be unified, with the signature type included in the verification output.
+  - Libraries SHOULD NOT require developers to specify the signature type during verification, as this should be determined automatically from the signature bundle.
+2. **Use Case Considerations:**
+  - Member signatures are recommended for applications where non-repudiation at the individual level is critical.
+  - Organisation signatures with member attribution are appropriate for applications where certificate management for individual members is impractical or where organisational accountability is sufficient.
+3. **Hybrid Approaches:**
+  - Some applications may benefit from supporting both signature types, allowing flexibility based on the specific context or user role.
+  - In hybrid implementations, clear policies should govern when each signature type is used.

+## User Interface Guidelines

+1. **Signature Type Indication:** User interfaces SHOULD clearly indicate whether a signature is a member signature or an organisation signature with member attribution.
+Different visual indicators (icons, colors, labels) SHOULD be used to distinguish between the two signature types.
+2. **Attribution Presentation:** For organisation signatures, interfaces SHOULD clearly indicate that the member attribution is a claim made by the organisation, not cryptographic proof.
+Example phrasing: `Signed by example.com on behalf of alice` rather than `Signed by alice of example.com`.
+3. **Verification Details:** Interfaces SHOULD provide access to detailed verification information, including the full certification path and validity periods.
+Advanced users SHOULD be able to view the complete verification process and results.
+4. **Error Handling:** Clear error messages SHOULD be displayed when verification fails, with appropriate guidance for users.
+Different error handling may be appropriate for different signature types, reflecting their distinct trust models.

 # Acknowledgements
 {:numbered="false"}